Minneapolis, Minnesota April 1999

 “I can barely hear you, darlin’.
 Did I catch you at a bad time?”

-After a year without sex, getting a phone call from ex-husband number two, while in a new man’s bedroom with him less than four feet away, is definitely a bad time.
+When you’ve had sex for the first time in a year, getting a phone call from ex-husband number two, while in the new man’s bedroom with him less than four feet away, is definitely a bad time.
 “Yes, kind of, Carson.
-I’m…I’m…” Spit it out, Sandra.
-A grown woman of fifty can certainly have an affair without feeling the need to make excuses.
+I’m… I’m…” Spit it out, Sandra.
+A grown woman of fifty could certainly have an affair without feeling the need to make excuses.
 Especially to an ex-husband.
 Life goes on after you, Carson.
 Oh, hell.
-“I’m …on my way out the door…with my neighbor’s sleeping baby.”
+Or not.
+I caved.
+“I’m…on my way out the door.
+With my neighbor’s sleeping baby.”

-“Can I call you later?” he drawled.
+“Can I call you later?”
+His drawl tickled my ear.

 Why?
 After eighteen years, why would he contact me?
-I heard Wesley roll over behind me.
+“Later.”
+I could barely hear myself.

 “I think you said okay.
 So, I’ll talk to you then.
 And by the way, I’m here in Minneapolis.
 Bye.”

-Scrunching deeper into the sheets, I took a yoga breath in satisfaction, savoring a moment not experienced in a very long time.
+I retraced my crawl to the edge of the bed and slipped under the cowboy sheets to lie on my stomach close enough to Wesley to let his sleepy morning warmth envelop me.
+Scrunching deeper into the sheets, I took a yoga breath in satisfaction, savoring a moment not experienced in eons.
 I wanted these mornings every day, sharing a bed with someone on a regular basis.
-I wanted a lazy Sunday morning relationship after a sexually satisfying Saturday night, knowing at breakfast I would sit across the table from someone who cared about me.
-Someone who would shovel the snow from around my car in the winter and mix me a drink while I made lasagna.
+I wanted a lazy Sunday morning after a sexually satisfying Saturday night, knowing at breakfast I would sit across the table from someone who cared about me.
+Someone who would shovel the snow from my driveway in the winter and mix me a drink while I made lasagna.
 Someone who would buy tires and get the oil changed in my car.
-Tired of being alone, taking care of all aspects of my life while barely making enough to pay my rent, I relished the idea of a permanent relationship.
+Tired of being alone, taking care of all aspects of my life while barely making enough to pay my rent, I relished the idea of a permanent connection.
 I needed someone to care, but at the same time, I needed to be careful.
-After over a year of sleeping alone, and more years of not being serious about anyone, the fear of jinxing the relationship by over-thinking my situation loomed large.
+After over a year of sleeping alone, and more years of not being serious about anyone, the fear of jinxing this relationship by over-thinking my situation loomed large.

 Wesley stirred beside me.

 Closing my eyes, I listened to Wesley’s soft breathing and wondered what he’d think of my relationship history.
 I must have told him I’d been married, although I couldn’t recall any specific conversations on the subject.
-Why drudge up failed marriages and a myriad of pointless relationships when trying to establish a new connection?
-I’m sure anyone would agree with me.
+Why drudge up failed marriages and a myriad of pointless encounters when trying to establish a new connection?
 What would be the point in telling Wesley any of it?
-Carson knew all of it.
-He knew all about my strengths, my weaknesses, loves and hates.
-That kind of honesty hurt, even after all those years.

 Rolling over to lie on my back, I opened my eyes to the wagon wheel chandelier hanging above the bed.
-Wesley’s cowboy theme in his bedroom didn’t stop at the sheets.
+Wesley’s cowboy themed bedroom didn’t stop at the sheets.
 I concentrated on the spokes, pushing old memories of Carson aside.
 Could Wesley’s cowboy bedroom be a reproduction of the room his parents couldn’t afford to give him as a child?
 Every room in his home replicated something from a bygone era.

 Wesley’s leg rubbed against mine, and I sensed him watching me.